-The following table describes potential payments to each of our named executive officers under the change in control agreements described above.
-The table assumes a change in control occurred and the officer's employment was terminated by the company without cause or by the officer for good reason on December 31, 2009.
+The following table describes potential payments to each of our named executive officers under the change in control agreements that were in effect as of December 31, 2010.
+The table assumes a change in control occurred and the officer's employment was terminated by the company without cause or by the officer for good reason on December 31, 2010.
 The actual amounts to be paid out can only be determined in the event of and at the time of a change in control and a qualifying termination of each executive officer.